My story

 - Moved to Switzerland

-- Now have my own business with the same mission and help teams and leaders achieve their goals.
-I do this through online courses, workshops, coaching, keynotes and publications
+- Now have my own company with the same mission and help teams and leaders achieve their goals.

 - Set a second cycling record in 2022